 (2) Amend, confirm, decide not to confirm or revoke such orders (i.e. TPOs); (3) Determine applications for works to preserved trees except as set out below: (i) applications recommended for approval where more than two expressions of objection material to the planning merits of the proposal have been received; (ii) applications recommended for approval contrary to an objection from a local council which are material to the planning merits of the proposal; (iii) applications which a Councillor representing a ward within the relevant Area Plans Sub-Committee area requests in writing within four weeks of notification in the Council Bulletin should be referred to the appropriate Sub-Committee provided that the member has notified the Ward Councillor in advance; and (iv) any application which the Director of Governance considers is expedient or appropriate to present to committee for decision (e.g. those raising issues of subsidence, claims for compensation etc).
-(4) Take any necessary action in respect of claims for compensation; (5) Take action to ensure replacement planting where appropriate, by serving relevant notices, or by undertaking such planting directly and reclaiming the costs, and to publish any decision not to require replacement planting in the Council Bulletin; (6) Respond to appeals; (7) Take legal action in aspect of breaches of Part VIII of the Act where expedient, in conjunction with the Director of Governance, including Function Relevant Legislation Relevant Details Exceptions (7) Take legal action in aspect of breaches of Part VIII of the Act where Page 188 Relevant Legislation (2) Amend, confirm, decide not to confirm or revoke such orders (i.e. TPOs); (3) Determine applications for works to preserved trees except as set out below: (i) applications recommended for approval where more than two expressions of objection material to the planning merits of the proposal have been received; (ii) applications recommended for approval contrary to an objection from a local council which are material to the planning merits of the proposal; (iii) applications which a Councillor representing a ward within the relevant Area Plans Sub-Committee area requests in writing within four weeks of notification in the Council Bulletin should be referred to the appropriate Sub-Committee provided that the member has notified the Ward Councillor in advance; and (iv) any application which the Director of Governance considers is expedient or appropriate to present to committee for decision (e.g. those raising issues of subsidence, claims for compensation etc).
-(4) Take any necessary action in respect of claims for compensation; (5) Take action to ensure replacement planting where appropriate, by serving relevant notices, or by undertaking such planting directly and reclaiming the costs, and to publish any decision not to require replacement Exceptions AVACAIGNT IN CONJUNCTION WITH THE LUTGOTOR OF LEGISLATING (7) Take legal action in aspect of breaches of Part VIII of the Act where
+(4) Take any necessary action in respect of claims for compensation; (5) Take action to ensure replacement planting where appropriate, by serving relevant notices, or by undertaking such planting directly and reclaiming the costs, and to publish any decision not to require replacement planting in the Council Bulletin; (6) Respond to appeals; (7) Take legal action in aspect of breaches of Part VIII of the Act where expedient, in conjunction with the Director of Governance, including Function Relevant Legislation Relevant Details Exceptions (4) Take any necessary action in respect of claims for compensation; (5) Take action to ensure replacement planting where appropriate, by serving relevant notices, or by undertaking such planting directly and reclaiming the costs, and to publish any decision not to require replacement planting in the Council Bulletin; (6) Respond to appeals; (7) Take legal action in aspect of breaches of Part VIII of the Act where Page 17 Relevant Legislation (2) Amend, confirm, decide not to confirm or revoke such orders (i.e. TPOs); (3) Determine applications for works to preserved trees except as set out below: (i) applications recommended for approval where more than two expressions of objection material to the planning merits of the proposal have been received; (ii) applications recommended for approval contrary to an objection from a local council which are material to the planning merits of the proposal; (iii) applications which a Councillor representing a ward within the relevant Area Plans Sub-Committee area requests in writing within four weeks of notification in the Council Bulletin should be referred to the appropriate Sub-Committee provided that the member has notified the Ward Councillor in advance; and (iv) any application which the Director of Governance considers is expedient or appropriate to present to committee for decision (e.g. those Exceptions injunctive action and recovery of costs; (4) Take any necessary action in respect of claims for compensation; (5) Take action to ensure replacement planting where appropriate, by serving relevant notices, or by undertaking such planting directly and reclaiming the costs, and to publish any decision not to require replacement planting in the Council Bulletin; (6) Respond to appeals; (7) Take legal action in aspect of breaches of Part VIII of the Act where expedient, in conjunction with the Director of Governance, including